Former media executive forms Donkey sanctuary

 That’s exactly what happened to former media executive Ron King.
 He had to say goodbye to his high-powered role.

-However, in losing his job, he found himself in a very unexpected place, surrounded by donkeys.
+However, in losing his job, he found himself in a very unexpected place when he was surrounded by donkeys.

 “They don’t have any advocates, they don’t win races, they don’t feed a food chain.
 And I thought I need to help donkeys.” said King.